sforzando/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe the solution you'd like

 A clear and concise description of what you want to happen.

-## Describe alternatives you've considered

-A clear and concise description of any alternative solutions or features you've considered.

 ## Additional context